GSI-HPC/debutant/README.md

-# Debutant

 Debutant is a Debian package building framework for
 - proprietary software that is shipped as binary only
 - and where redistribution is normally prohibited

-At the moment this software is nothing more than a proof of concept.
+This software is work in progess!

-## Rationale
+# Rationale

-Normally this package transformation is done by alien.
+Normally automatic package transformation is done by alien.
 Anyhow aliens fully-automatic conversion does not always lead to satisfying results esp. for mass deployments, e.g.
 - packages want to install to /usr/local or /opt